NCSU-Libraries/APTrust-Bagit/README.md

 	  -b BAG, --bag BAG     Name to give the bag (default is the directory name) -a ACCESS, --access ACCESS
-				APTrust access level for bag (can be either: consortia, institution, or restricted)
+				APTrust access level for bag (can be either: consortia, institution, or restricted - default is institution)
-	  -t, --test            Ingest to test instance
+	  -p, --production      Ingest to production instance
 	  -v, --verbose         Provide more output